dxlliv/planner/docs/index.md

 ### Configuration

-Instagram Planner isn't a drag & drop tool since I prefer to edit a configuration file with my favorite code editor.
-If you know how to properly edit a JSON file using a text editor like Notepad++, it will be really simple.

-Read more about configuration in [Getting Started](getting-started#configuration).
+Read more about the configuration in [Getting Started](getting-started#configuration).